 Find out more about Ha’apai in The Luxury Guide to Ha’apai.

 One of the most renowned sailing grounds in the South Pacific, Vava’u is a must-visit for yachties.
-But while you might not have your own yacht, you can certainly pretend for a day or up to 10 days on one of the sailing charters of Vava’u.
+But while you might not have your own yacht, you can certainly pretend on one of the sailing charters of Vava’u.

 For more advice on planning a luxury trip to Vava’u, take a look at The Luxury Guide to Vava’u.